PlasmaPy/plasmapy.github.io/meetings/office_hours/index.md

 schedule is published on our [calendar].
 Any last minute changes will be posted on our [Matrix chat].

+In the summer of 2023, we will not hold office hours on June 8, 15, & 29 or July 13 & 27.

 We will not hold office hours on [federal holidays] in the US, the last two Thursdays of December, the first Thursday in January, or during the [APS DPP meeting].